What causes hyperpigmentation?

-Hyperpigmentation is a common skin disorder that manifests as brown or dark spots on the skin.
-This phenomenon is mainly due to an excess production of melanin , the pigment responsible for skin color .
-Although often benign, this condition can be a source of aesthetic concerns, especially when the pigment spots are located on the face , hands or décolleté .
-Understanding the causes of hyperpigmentation and how to prevent or treat it is essential to maintain an even skin tone and healthy skin.
+Hyperpigmentation is a common skin condition manifested by the appearance of brown or dark patches on the skin.
+This phenomenon is mainly due to excessive production of melanin, the pigment responsible for skin color.
+Although often benign, this condition can be a source of aesthetic concern, especially when pigment spots are localized on the face, hands or décolleté.
+Understanding the causes ofhyperpigmentation and how to prevent or treat it is essential to maintaining an even complexion and healthy skin.

 The main causes of hyperpigmentation